Types of Health and Safety Risk Assessment Methods

 Continuous Risk Assessments

-As the last of the types of health and safety risk assessment methods, its importance cannot be overstated.
-These risk assessments are part of all forms formal as well as informal inspections and observations which take place daily, or regularly.
+As the last of the types of health and safety assessment methods, its importance cannot be overstated.
+These assessments are part of all forms formal as well as informal inspections and observations which take place daily, or regularly.

 They are powerful and important and must continue as an integral part of daily health and safety management.
 A continuous risk assessment focuses on daily hazard awareness which is created through hazard identification and immediate risk treatment.

-By developing hazard awareness, inspections, checklists, pre-use checklists, and critical part and path inspections, can be designed and produced from the management controls as product of issue-based risk assessments.
+By developing hazard awareness, inspections, checklists, pre-use checklists, and critical part and path inspections, can be designed and produced from the management controls as a product of issue-based risk assessments.

-Continuous risk assessments are performed at an operational level where there is monitoring of the system, processes, and activities on a continuous basis by floor management as well as first line supervisors.
+These assessments are performed at an operational level where there is monitoring of the system, processes, and activities on a continuous basis by floor management as well as first line supervisors.

 The continuous risk assessment includes the following examples: